2025 Ranked: Best Sushi in Long Island City

 Sushi of Miso is a hidden gem in Long Island City that plays with tradition while embracing creativity.
 From the moment I entered, the friendly ambiance set the stage for a delightful culinary adventure.
 I savored the chef's special rolls, bursting with flavor and artfully presented, each bite a delightful surprise.
 The miso soup was warm and comforting, as if it had been crafted with love.
 With attentive service and a cozy atmosphere, this spot is perfect for sushi lovers seeking something special.
 I highly recommend indulging in their unique offerings – it’s a sushi lover’s dream come true!

-You might also want to check out the best dumplings in NYC.
+You might also want to check out the best brunch in Manhattan.

 Izakaya Noname